-If the Leaderboard is enabled in the course, students can see their badge earning in comparison to others in the course.
-Teachers have the ability to let students optionally are their real names or may require that students use nicknames to protect privacy.
-If nicknames are used, students see their own real name (and animal nickname) on the Leaderboard, but only animal nicknames for all of the other students.
-If a student de-selects the Keep my name private checkbox, other students will see that student listed in the Leaderboard by their real name.
+If the leaderboard is enabled in the course, students can see their badge earnings compared to other students in the course.
+Teachers have the ability to let students optionally share their real names or may require that students use nicknames to protect privacy.
+If nicknames are used, students see their own real name (and animal nickname) on the leaderboard, but only animal nicknames for all of the other students.
+If a student de-selects the Keep my name private checkbox, other students will see that student listed in the leaderboard by their real name.

 The animal nickname will remain the same throughout the duration of the course unless a teacher or instructor manually selects to refresh it with a new name.
 Animal nicknames are not persistent across courses.

 Depending on how the course is set up, some teachers may place badges in modules so that they are immediately awarded upon completion of the module.
 The student will see that Badgr is checking for new badges to award.
 After updating, the badge will subsequently appear in color with a green checkmark.